nilanshutwinkle/random-notes/Google Cloud Fundamentals: Core Infrastructure/README.md

 ### Demonstration, lab activity, and quiz

-## Week 1 - Big Data and Machine Learning in the Cloud
+## Big Data and Machine Learning in the Cloud

 ### Module introduction